ansys/pyedb/doc/source/archive.rst

 .. danger::

    **The ``pyedb.dotnet`` module is deprecated and archived.**
-   Maintenance will be dropped starting Ansys 2026R1 release.
+   Maintenance is planned to be dropped starting Ansys 2026R1 release.
 All users are **strongly encouraged** to migrate to the modern :ref:`gRPC-based client <comms_protocols>`, which is the future of PyEDB.

 What Was the DotNet API?